Canonical situation of the Society of Saint Pius X: Status under Pope Benedict XVI

-2009 Decree Remitting the Excommunications
+2009 lifting of bishops' excommunications

-On January 21, 2009, Cardinal Giovanni Battisa Re, prefect of the Congregation for Bishops, issued, with the approval of Pope Benedict XVI, a decree remitting the excommunications on the remaining living bishops whom Lefebvre had consecrated back in 1988.
-The decree expressed the hope "that this step [of lifting the excommunications] will be followed by the prompt attainment of full communion with the Church on the part of the whole Society of St Pius X, which will thus bear witness to its genuine fidelity and genuine recognition of the Magisterium and authority of the Pope by the proof of visible unity."
+On January 21, 2009, Cardinal Giovanni Battista Re, prefect of the Congregation for Bishops, issued, with the approval of Pope Benedict XVI, a decree remitting the excommunications on the remaining living bishops whom Lefebvre had consecrated back in 1988.
+The decree expressed the hope "that this step [of lifting the excommunications] will be followed by the prompt attainment of full communion with the Church on the part of the whole Society of St Pius X, which will thus bear witness to its genuine fidelity and genuine recognition of the Magisterium and authority of the Pope by the proof of visible unity".

-Benedict XVIs Clarification on the Decree

 In response to some strong, negative reactions to this step, Pope Benedict XVI issued a letter of clarification on the matter in March 2009.
 In this letter, he draws a distinction between individuals and institutions, and between disciplinary and doctrinal issues.
-He stresses, "The excommunication affects individuals, not institutions" and was put in place "with the aim of calling those thus punished to repent and to return to unity."
-The excommunication was also at the purely disciplinary level.
-The irregular status of the SSPX is by contrast, a doctrinal matter: "The fact that the Society of Saint Pius X does not possess a canonical status in the Church is not, in the end, based on disciplinary but on doctrinal reasons."
-Pope Benedict XVI reaffirmed that "until the doctrinal questions are clarified, the Society has no canonical status in the Church, and its ministers – even though they have been freed of the ecclesiastical penalty – do not legitimately exercise any ministry in the Church."
+He stresses: "The excommunication affects individuals, not institutions" and was put in place "with the aim of calling those thus punished to repent and to return to unity".
+The excommunication, he says, was also at the purely disciplinary level.
+The irregular status of the SSPX is by contrast, a doctrinal matter: "The fact that the Society of Saint Pius X does not possess a canonical status in the Church is not, in the end, based on disciplinary but on doctrinal reasons".
+Pope Benedict XVI reaffirmed that "until the doctrinal questions are clarified, the Society has no canonical status in the Church, and its ministers – even though they have been freed of the ecclesiastical penalty – do not legitimately exercise any ministry in the Church".